SebastianAmos/FOCUST-Plugin/README.md

 To lodge a query or ask a question, please use the [forum](https://forum.image.sc/).
 Be sure to search for relevant topics before creating a new one.
 Alternatively, you can contact me directly via email: sebastian.amos@uwa.edu.au

-I am alway open to implementing new features and functionality when I can find the time - so if you have an interesting use-case or a cool idea, let me know or contribute!
+I am alway open to implementing new features and functionality when I can find the time - so if you have an interesting use-case or a cool idea, let me know or lodge a pull request!